Guyiming/Monaco.Editor.WebView/README.md

 # Monaco.Editor.WebView
-Monaco Editor based on WebView2, for desktop use, such as WPF, WinForm.
+A wrapper for the [Monaco Editor](https://microsoft.github.io/monaco-editor/) and based on WebView2, for desktop use, such as WPF, WinForm.
 > Only packaged the Monaco Editor min folder.